nebfield/snpQT/docs/user-guide/workflows.md

 	  --linear [false (default),true]
 ```

 The Genome-Wide Association Studies (GWAS) workflow aims to identify markers with a statistically significant association with the trait of interest.
 This workflow performs logistic or linear regression (depending on the phenotype) with and without covariates (calculated at the end of the `---qc` workflow and passed to the GWAS workflow).
-The `---gwas` workflow illustrates the results of Generalized Linear Regression (`plink2`'s `--glm`) in the forms of a Manhattan plot and a QQ-plot.
+The `---gwas` workflow illustrates the results of Generalized Linear Regression (`plink2`'s `--glm`) in the forms of a Manhattan plot and a Q-Q plot.
 The main processes of this workflow include:

 - **Run logistic or linear regression**: